|

 stickout is also called tip-to-work distance.
 The term

-between the end of the contact tip to the end or the wire or to the top of the
+distance between the end of the contact tip to the top of the

 arc.
 However for these calculations the stickout or contact tip-to-work